DoWithPassion/JavaScript/JavascriptConcept.md

 console.log(window.a);
 console.log(this.a);
 ```
-- All the above 3 console statements results the same.
+- All the above 3 console statements result in the same.

 ## Scope Chain, Scope & Lexical Environment
-- As we discussed above, all the variables that declared in global space will have scope and can be access with in the inner functions also.
+- As we discussed above, all the variables declared in global space will have the scope and can be accessed within the inner functions also.
 ```
   function a(){
     console.log(b) // prints 10